 A healthy lawn shouldn’t require weed killers and artificial fertilizers.
 Don’t cut your grass too short – that weakens the grass and allows weeds to sprout.
 If necessary, use organic rather than inorganic fertilizers.
 Over the summer, let your lawn turn brown.
 I’ve done this for years.
 It’s not dead – it’s just dormant.
 It will green up in the Fall as the weather cools off.
 Crab grass may sprout opportunistically, but I usually find that it’s gone by the next Spring.

-Sometimes soil needs to be replenished organically to support a healthy lawn.
+Sometimes soil needs to be replenished organically to support a health lawn.
 Be careful what you buy when you look for organic fertilizers.
 Look for OMRI-approved products (Organic Material Review Initiative) – not just “natural”-sounding brand names.
 Or Google “organic lawn care” in your zip code.

 2. Replant some of your lawn area with alternative ground covers